cisco/cisco-network-puppet-module/README.md

 Resource name, not used to configure the device.
 Valid value is a string.

 ##### `source_interface`
-Source interface for the NTP system.
+Source interface for the NTP server.
 Valid value is a string.

 ### Type: ntp_server